-Many actors have met with great success by playing Christie roles.
-Francis L. Sullivan and Patricia Jessel won Tonys for their roles in the original Broadway production of Witness for the Prosecution as Sir Wilfrid Robarts and Romaine, respectively.
+Many actors have met with great success by playing roles created by Agatha Christie.
+Francis L. Sullivan and Patricia Jessel won Tonys for their roles in the original Broadway production of Witness for the Prosecution (US/UK) as Sir Wilfrid Robarts and Romaine, respectively.
 Ingrid Bergman won an Oscar for playing the Swedish missionary Greta Ohlsson in Murder on the Orient Express, and Albert Finney was nominated for an Oscar for playing Hercule Poirot.
 Charles Laughton and Elsa Lanchester received Oscar nominations for their roles in Billy Wilder’s film of Witness for the Prosecution.
-Peter Ustinov, Maggie Smith, and Angela Lansbury were all BAFTA-nominated for their roles in Death on the Nile.
+Peter Ustinov, Maggie Smith and Angela Lansbury were all BAFTA-nominated for their roles in Death on the Nile, which was adapted for the stage as Murder on the Nile (US/UK).
 Joan Hickson received two BAFTA nominations for playing Miss Marple, and David Suchet earned a BAFTA nomination and two Satellite Award nominations for playing Hercule Poirot.

-Now, with the release of The Collection series of plays - some of which were unavailable to the general public for decades - actors have an opportunity to embrace some exciting and challenging new roles.
-In the past, actors who have dreamed of playing Christie’s legendary detective Hercule Poirot on the stage have been limited to Christie’s own original play Black Coffee, where Poirot, Captain Hastings, and Inspector Japp investigate the poisoning of an unpleasant scientist, and a missing chemical formula that could mean great danger and destruction if it falls into the wrong hands.
+Now, with the release of The Collection series of plays – some of which were unavailable to the general public for decades – actors have an opportunity to embrace some exciting and challenging new roles.
+In the past, actors who dreamed of playing Christie’s legendary detective Hercule Poirot on the stage were limited to Christie’s own original play Black Coffee (US/UK), where Poirot, Captain Hastings, and Inspector Japp investigate the poisoning of an unpleasant scientist, and a missing chemical formula that could mean great danger and destruction if it falls into the wrong hands.
 Now, there are two additional short plays featuring Poirot that provide new opportunities for actors to step into the legendary sleuth’s polished patent-leather shoes.
-In both of these plays, The Wasp’s Nest and Yellow Iris, Poirot must prevent a murder before it happens.
+In both of these plays, The Wasp’s Nest (US/UK) and Yellow Iris (US/UK), Poirot must prevent a murder before it happens.
 Both cases involve lovers in crisis and cyanide-laced beverages.

 Agatha Christie isn’t always given the credit she deserves for creating complex characters, but these newly released plays showcase the layered, intriguing roles she created.